istio/istio.io/content/docs/tasks/telemetry/distributed-tracing/index.md

 Every RPC is represented by two spans in the trace.
 For example, the call from `productpage` to `reviews` starts with the span labeled `productpage reviews.default.svc.cluster.local:9080/`, which represents the client-side span for the call.
-It took 24.13ms .
-The second span (labeled `reviews reviews.default.svc.cluster.local:9080/`) is a child of the first span and represents the server-side span for the call.
-It took 22.99ms .
+It took 24.13 ms. The second span (labeled `reviews reviews.default.svc.cluster.local:9080/`) is a child of the first span and represents the server-side span for the call.
+It took 22.99 ms.

 The trace for the call to the `reviews` services reveals two subsequent RPC's in the trace.
 The first is to the `istio-policy` service, reflecting the server-side Check call made for the service to authorize access.
 The second is the call out to